 Apart from special cases, GRE pipes should be always connected to the bearing structures by means of saddles, made of steel or concrete or of other materials (GRE itself for instance), in order to distribute the loads on a length and on an angle that is able to minimize the stress concentration on the pipe/support contact points.

 In nearly all aboveground applications tensile resistant couplings should be used.

-Only in case of well-supported pipelines for non-pressure applications a non-tensile resistant system can be used.
-The forces close to elbows or other singular points such as valves, reductions or tees, can become relevant.
+Only in the case of well-supported pipelines for non-pressure applications a non-tensile-resistant system can be used.
+The forces close to elbows or other singular points such as valves, reducers, or tees, can become relevant.